 CAUTIONARY NOTE - MINERAL RESOURCES AND RESERVE ESTIMATES

-Accordingly, information contained in this Website and the documents incorporated by reference herein contain descriptions of the Company's mineral deposits that may not be comparable to similar information made public by U.S. companies subject to the reporting and disclosure requirements under the United States federal securities laws and the rules and regulations thereunder.
+Accordingly, for historical periods covered in this website, information contained in this AIF and the documents referred to herein contain descriptions of our mineral deposits that may not be comparable to similar information made public by U.S. companies subject to the reporting and disclosure requirements under the United States federal securities laws and the rules and regulations thereunder.